kkonovodoff/RusteyLogger/README.md

 # RusteyLogger
-A simple keylogger in Rust
+A simple keylogger client in Rust